0xtowers/litepaper/README.md

   token.
 Any game may only be played with a single token.
 * There is no game specific token for the game.
 Towers is a protocol agnostic technology provider creating synergies between existing projects.
+* The game is likely to be played in a low transaction fee environment since the game dynamics require continous contributions to the tower treasuries.
+* Game mode shifts are voted on via blind auctions on-chain.
+Once consensus is reached by paying for it in a "skin in the game" fashion the rules of the game change according to the vote.